Elliptic curves and Thompson's sporadic simple group: Background and Notation

 where for some $m_0\in\Z$ we have the holomorphic part, \be f^+(\tau):=\sum\limits_{n=m_0}^\infty c_f^+(n)q^n,\ee and the non-holomorphic part, \be f^-(\tau):=\sum\limits_{\substack{n=1}}^\infty \overline{c_f^-(n)}n^{k-1}\Gamma(1-k;4\pi nv)q^{-n}.\ee Here $\Gamma(\alpha;x)$ denotes the upper incomplete Gamma function. \end{lemma}

-We call the holomorphic part of a Harmonic Maa{\ss} form a \textit{mock modular form.} Let $S_k(N, \psi)$ denote the space of cusp forms of weight $k, $ level $N,$ and multiplier system $\psi,$ then we have the following proposition.
+We call the holomorphic part of a harmonic Maa{\ss} form a \textit{mock modular form.} {Let $M_{k}^!{(\Gamma_0(N),\psi)}$ denote the space of weakly holomorphic modular forms of weight $k,$ level $N,$ and multiplier system $\psi.$} Then we have the following proposition.